UPDATE: 9 NOV 2022:

 Well not exactly.

-For starters, I’d like to have six months of mortgage payments in my CPF OA in case I lose my job.
+For starters, I’d like to have to have six months of mortgage payments in my CPF OA in case I lose my job/TWS goes bust.
 That way, I could still pay for my hypothetical flat if I become jobless.

 Step 3: How should I invest that sum?

-- Spend as little time as possible monitoring the market (and more time living life).
+- Spend as little time as possible monitoring the market (and more time living life.
+And earning money).

 - Expose myself to appropriate risk (and therefore, returns).